I just delivered a Product Roadmap.

 When you are confident about what you need to build, then just choose any process, any format, any timeframe, and use them to channel your confidence.
 Stare down your detractors, set the team in motion, and off you are.

 Joost Visser is Chief Product Officer at the Software Improvement Group.

 BTW: Here is some recommended roadmap reading:

-Building a product is complicated.
+Build the Right Things — A 5 Step Plan to a Rock-Solid Product Roadmap_Building a product is complicated.
 There are many factors that drive the decision of what to build and when.
-You may…hackernoon.com
+You may…_hackernoon.com